vdbrink/vdbrink.github.io/elgato_stream_deck/index.md

 ---
 ### My advised model for a software developer

-The 15-button MK.2 and the 32-button XL are the most interesting models for a software developer: they have many buttons for a full set of shortcuts without switching pages to reach buttons for all kinds of apps.
+The 15-button MK.2 and the 32-button XL are the most interesting models for me as a software developer: they have many buttons for a full set of shortcuts without switching pages to reach buttons for all kinds of apps.

 ### My personal ideal model